min2ha/ukwa-site/content/target/43011/index.en.md

   "subject": "EU Referendum"
 }

-# NIPSA Is Right To Oppose The EU

 This week NIPSA, Northern Ireland’s largest trade union at its conference voted to advocate that its members vote to leave the European Union.